KrabCode/Sketches/readme/GUIManual.md

 #GUI Manual
-I built this graphical interface on top of Processing, because it allows for real-time control of the sketches, which results in faster and more comfortable iteration.
+I built this graphical interface on top of Processing for faster and more comfortable iteration.

 ## Features

+- Color pickers
+- Sliders (1D, 2D, 3D)
+- Toggles
+- Buttons
+- Radio buttons (called 'options' here)
+- Groups of control elements that can be collapsed
+- No need to register the control elements in setup() in order to then query them in draw().
+You simply query them wherever you want (even inside loops), and it will lazily initialize a uniquely named element behind the scenes.

+## Menu
 <img src="https://github.com/KrabCode/Sketches/blob/master/readme/00_menu.jpg?raw=true" alt="Menu">

 - The arrow on the left hides and shows the tray